Table of Contents

 - Taking Care of Yourself

 The gut plays an important role in keeping you healthy.
 It is where food is digested and nutrients and medications are absorbed into the blood.
 It is also one of the body's first immune defenses.
 The stomach is normally very acidic, so anything you eat gets bathed in acid that kills many germs.
 In addition, the lining of the gut contains over half of the body's lymphocytes (a type of immune cells; for more information, see The Well Project's article on the Immune System).
 The gut also contains a variety of bacteria, many of which are helpful to the body.
 The 'friendly' or 'good' bacteria help to fend off 'unfriendly' or 'bad' bacteria and support the immune cells that line the gut.

 The gut protects you from infection by helping to get rid of dangerous germs and chemicals.
 Nausea, vomiting, and diarrhea are three ways in which the gut responds to anything that comes into your body that might be harmful.

 HIV, HIV drugs, and HIV-related conditions can all cause problems in the gut.

 The gut is the site of hidden reservoirs (pockets) of HIV, even if you take HIV drugs.
 HIV causes damage to the lining of the bowels as it infects the immune cells that live there.
-Recent research has also shown that HIV changes the make-up of the bacteria that live in the gut.
+Research has also shown that HIV changes the make-up of the bacteria that live in the gut.
 Specifically, HIV tends to reduce the number of 'good' or 'friendly' bacteria that help the gut's immune cells.
 This is why some people living with HIV (HIV+) take supplements (probiotics) or eat foods containing live ('good') bacterial cultures (e.g., yogurt, kefir).
 It is important to talk to your health care provider before taking probiotics.